 In this case, some variables are continuous while the rest are discrete: $N_c \neq 0$, $N_d \neq 0$.
 This is the most general case for the ADTE problem.
-GPS/MADS based methods as described in the previous sub-section are equally applicable to these problems, with special handling for the discrete variables [33][34].
-Trial steps in the mixed case should cover not only the pattern derived from a lattice defined over continuous variables as usual, but also all possible neighbors for the discrete variables.
-For the general case of categorical discrete variables, all values are neighbors of each other, and hence all possibilities need to be searched.
+GPS/MADS based methods as described in the previous sub-section are equally applicable to these problems, with special handling for the discrete variables [30][31].
+Trial steps in the mixed case should cover not only the usual pattern derived from a lattice over continuous variables, but also all possible neighbors for discrete variables.
+For general categorical discrete variables, all values are neighbors of each other, and hence all possibilities need to be searched.
 Each step of the MADS iteration thus causes a change in either the discrete or the continuous variables.

-The discussion in this sub-section is summarized by showing two viable strategies for handling the OP block in Fig. 3(a) when there are one or more continuous free variables involved - one based on exterior penalty functions shown in Fig. 3(b), and the other based on MADS shown in Fig. 3(c).
+The discussion for the continuous and mixed variables cases in this sub-section is summarized by showing two viable strategies for handling the OP block in Fig. 4 for the mixed variable case - one based on exterior penalty functions shown in Fig. 5(b), and the other based on MADS shown in Fig. 5(c).